EDUCBA Logo

 VBA Replace Example 1-4

 Step 4: Now, in that Long X, select the maximum range till where our data could go up.
 Here we have taken as A1000 cell range, and for going up till our data starts, use End(xlUp) followed by a dot(.)Row.
-Which means we will be moving up in the same column till that row which has the data.
-This process in life Ctrl + Up arrow key in excel.
+This means we will move up in the same column until that row with the data.
+This process in life is the Ctrl + Up arrow key in Excel.

 Code: